Supriyanto6543/elevenia-shop/README.md

 # Elevenia Shop

-Simple app for consumer xml api from elevania and sync product with local database
+Simple app for consume xml api from elevania and sync product with local database

 ### Getting Started